Dr. Scott A. Socolofsky,

 Office hours are available on my Meeting Schedule.

-Dr. Socolofsky was recently funded by the U.S. Department of Energy (DOE) National Energy Technology Laboratory (NETL) to study the effects of clathrate hydrate armoring on mass transfer from natural gas bubbles in the deep ocean emited at natural seep sites.
+Dr. Socolofsky was recently funded by the U.S. Department of Energy (DOE) National Energy Technology Laboratory (NETL) to study the effects of clathrate hydrate armoring on mass transfer from natural gas bubbles in the deep ocean emitted at natural seep sites.
 A press release by DOE explains the key elements of the project (see the 4th project listed).
-This work is closely related to work also funded over the last several years by the Gulf of Mexico Research Initiative (GoMRI), through the Gulf Integrated Spill Research (GISR) and Center for Integrated Modeling and Analysis of the Gulf Ecosystem (C-IMAGE).
+This work is closely related to work also funded over the last several years by the Gulf of Mexico Research Initiative (GoMRI), through the Gulf Integrated Spill Research (GISR) consortium and the Center for Integrated Modeling and Analysis of the Gulf Ecosystem (C-IMAGE).
 Through this funding, a new group studying Nearfield Dynamics of Multiphase Plumes has come together, which includes members from academia, industry, and government agencies.

-A fun event occurred during his most resent research cruise in the Gulf of Mexico on the E/V Nautilus, when a sperm whale visited the remotely operated vehicle operated from the Naulilus during sampling.
+A fun event occurred during his most resent research cruise in the Gulf of Mexico on the E/V Nautilus, when a sperm whale visited the remotely operated vehicle operated from the Nautilus during sampling.
 This encounter can be viewed on YouTube.